How to Be Romantic Every Day of the Year

 Keep your love alive (and chocolate on hand) all year long.

 - Flowers aren’t just for special occasions – Not everyone loves flowers but most do and we don’t know a guy who wouldn’t love a balloon bouquet with a love note attached!
+Everyday can be Valentine’s Day if you add small, romantic gifts into the mix.

-- Love notes – Make it a goal to send at least 1 love note a week.
+- Love notes – Make it a goal to send each other at least 1 love note a week.
 Either through a text, note on the mirror or letter on their steering wheel.
 Try a theme to the notes like, “52 wonderful memories I have with you”, or “52 reasons I love you”!

 - Refuse comparisons – The grass is always greener on the other side – another person may have shinier hair, or longer legs or a thinner waistline.
 Make a conscious decision not to compare.
 You found the love of your life, don’t forget it.

 - Start and end each day holding hands – Ahhhh, how sweet is that?
-Be one of those couples that you see who really love each other after 50 years of marriage – take each others hands and say, “I love you” or “thank you for doing the dishes” or if appropriate….hold hands and pray together.
+Be one of those couples that you see who really love each other after 50 years of marriage – take each others hands and say, “I love you” or “thank you for doing the dishes” or, if appropriate,….hold hands and pray together.

 - Don’t raise your voice – Who likes to be yelled at?
 No one.
 Just don’t do it.
 The dog doesn’t like it, and neither does your partner.
 Shelve the shouting.